microsoftgraph/ios-objectivec-apple-watch-sample/Readme.md

 **Watch**

 *InterfaceController* - In this controller, **session:didReceiveMessageData:replyHandler:** is implemented to receive the access token from the phone, from there it is stored in the **Network\NetworkManager.m** This controller will then make a call out to the Microsoft Graph service to retrieve the logged in user's calendar events (**getEvents**) and display them.
-User selects a meeting and the calendar event object is passed to the **AttendeeListController**.
+User then selects a meeting and the calendar event object is passed to the **AttendeeListController**.

 *AttendeeListController* - This controller displays the list of meeting attendees along with their profile pictures.
 In the call to Microsoft Graph (**getEventAttendees**), an Attendee object is created/initialized with the attendee name, and then passed over to the **ProfileController** when the user selects them.
 Also, a helper class **ProfilePictureHelper** calls **getPhotoForAttendee:(Attendee *) withcompletion:** to retrieve all meeting participants' profile pictures.